py-venv

 EXAMPLES

-1) update virtual environment configuration
+Step 1) update virtual environment configuration

-The py-venv -i venvname ... command can be added to etc/wtshell.cfg to ensure that the venv configuration always matches to current drive letters or once on the command line to be able to enable the related venv using a venvname.
+The 'py-venv -i venvname ...' command can be added to etc/wtshell.cfg to ensure that the venv configuration always matches to current drive letters or once on the command line to be able to enable the related venv using a venvname.

 py-venv -i general ^